MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 > [!NOTE]
 > You can use the guide only if you have created a My Company, and have not posted transactions that include GST.
 Otherwise, it would be very easy to use different GST rates by mistake, and make GST-related reports inaccurate.

-If you want to set up GST calculations yourself, or just want to learn about each step, this topic contains descriptions of each step.
+If you want to set up GST calculations yourself, or just want to learn about each step, this article contains descriptions of each step.

 [!INCLUDE [finance-vat](includes/finance-vat.md)]